 Poulos graduated Cum Laude from St. Edward’s University and earned a degree in communications with a minor in writing and rhetoric.

-Katie Comer joined the RECA staff on June 2014 as Director of Development.
-Comer spearheads development efforts in membership and new revenue streams as the organization continues to grow.
+Katie Comer handles RECA's membership and young professional programs.
+She also spearheads development efforts in membership and new revenue streams as the organization continues to grow.

 Comer spent 10 years in Washington, DC working on Capitol Hill for Congressmen Ralph Hall and Lamar Smith.
 She gained experience in both the personal and Committee offices and her responsibilities included scheduling, event planning, fundraising, and administration coordination.